 |Closed||After the findings have been confirmed to cease to be relevant, the issue can be closed.
 Basically after fixing the issue will be tested.|

-When working with defects and changing their statuses, it is important to comment the issues when something relevant changes.
-Basically if the comment adds information about found issue, it probably should be added.
-The main idea behind this is that it is later possible to come back to discussion so you don’t need to guess why something was done or wasn’t done about the issue.
-Especially it is important to write down how the change will be fixed (when there is a room for doubt), and finally how the fix has been implemented so that tester will know how to re-test the issue.
-If the developer can open the way how the issue was fixed it helps tester find possible other issues that have arised when the fix has been applied.
+When working with defects and changing their statuses, it is important to comment on the issues when something relevant changes.
+Basically, if the comment adds information about the found issue, it probably should be added.
+The main idea behind this is that it is later possible to come back to the discussion so you don’t need to guess why something was done or wasn’t done about the issue.
+Especially it is important to write down how the change will be fixed (when there is room for doubt), and finally how the fix has been implemented so that the tester will know how to re-test the issue.
+If the developer can open the way how the issue was fixed it helps tester find possible other issues that have arisen when the fix has been applied.

 Digging in the defect mass

 So now that you have implemented this kind of classification for working around issues, what could you learn from statistics?
-First off, even with sophisticated rating and categorization the real situation can easily hide behind numbers.
-It is more important to react to each invidual issue correctly than to rate and categorize issues and only later react to statistics.
-That said, in complex projects the statistics, or numbers, help understand what is going on in the project and help find the focus on what should be done on the project.
+First off, even with sophisticated rating and categorization, the real situation can easily hide behind numbers.
+It is more important to react to each individual issue correctly than to rate and categorize issues and only later react to statistics.
+That said, in complex projects, the statistics, or numbers, help understand what is going on in the project and help find the focus on what should be done on the project.

-Two most important ways to categorize defects are priority and status.
-Thus a report showing open issues per priority, grouped by status is a very good starting point to look at current issue situation.
-Most of the time you handle defects defferently from other issues, so you would pick the defects to one report and other types of defects to other.
+The two most important ways to categorize defects are priority and status.
+Thus a report showing open issues per priority, grouped by status is a very good starting point to look at the current issue situation.
+Most of the time you handle defects differently from other issues, so you would pick the defects to one report and other types of defects to others.
 Now, this kind of report might show you for example that there is one critical defect assigned, 3 high priority defects open and 10 normal priority defects fixed.
-The critical and high priority defects you would probably want to go trough individually to make at least sure that they get fixed as soon as they should so they do not hinder other activities, and for the fixed ones you would look if something needs to be done to have them enabled for re-testing.
+The critical and high priority defects you would probably want to go through individually to make at least sure that they get fixed as soon as they should so they do not hinder other activities, and for the fixed ones you would look if something needs to be done to have them enabled for re-testing.
 If at some point you see some category growing, you know who should you ask questions.
-For example high number in assigned defects would indicate bottleneck in development and prolonged numbers in “ready for testing” a bottleneck in testing.
+For example, a high number in assigned defects would indicate a bottleneck in development and prolonged numbers in “ready for testing” a bottleneck in testing.

 This was just a mild scratch in the area of working with defects.
 If you have questions or would like to point out something, feel free to comment.